 Personal health budget films

-Disability Sheffield have worked with the national team to put together Samantha’s story, a short film that will help you to understand what personal health budgets are and how you might be able to start the process of getting one.
+Disability Sheffield have worked with the national team to put together Samantha’s story, a short film that helps people to understand what personal health budgets are and how they might be able to start the process of getting one.

 Lucy spent many years living in institutions.
 She now has a personal health budget and lives in her own home in Plymouth with a tailor-made support arrangement.